 Description: A .284-caliber rifle round that is equally at home ringing metal targets or taking game from deer to non-dangerous plains animals.

-History: The 7mm-08 Remington was based on a necked-down, slightly lengthened .308 case that started out originally as the wildcat 7mm/308.
-Remington legitimized it in 1980 when they chambered two rifles for it.
-It is popular among gunwriters and others for its versatility, flat trajectory and decent recoil.
+History: The 7mm-08 Remington is derived from a necked-down and slightly lengthened .308 case, initially known as the wildcat 7mm/308.
+Remington officially recognized its potential in 1980 by introducing two rifles chambered for this cartridge.
+It has gained popularity among gunwriters and enthusiasts alike for its versatility, flat trajectory, and manageable recoil characteristics.

 Applications: Hunting deer-sized game and larger, non-dangerous plains animals; metallic silhouette and long range shooting